moxiegirl/getstarted/content/windows/step_four.md

         CMD /usr/games/fortune -a | cowsay

-9. Now, build your new image by typing  `docker build -t docker-whale .` and pressing RETURN.
+13. Now, build your new image by typing  `docker build -t docker-whale .` and press RETURN.

     Don't forget the . period it is part of the command.